bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/apastamba.md

 title: Apastamba
 born: -600
 died: -540
-keywords: Apastamba, Indian, Sulbasutras, pi, geometric formulas, theorems, Chakravala, Pythagorean, algorithms
+keywords: apastamba,apastamba
-description: Apastamba, Indian mathematician and author of one of the most interesting Sulbasutras, known for introducing value of pi and geometric formulas, formulary algebra, Pythagorean and Apastamba Theorems, Chakravala, algorithms for square & cubic roots.
+description: Apastamba was the Indian author of one of the most interesting of the Indian Sulbasutras from a mathematical point of view.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---